kangchihlun/kangchihlun.github.io/_posts/2016-11-12-It-lesson-sheet.md

     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>Next time I will improve my website blog and take more care in what I what I write in my description.
+    <td>Next time I will improve my website blog and take more care in what I write in my description.
 I am also going to keep reading and checking my work so that I know that it is perfect.</td>
   </tr>
 </table>